KamilGitHubowiec/Notify/README.md

 ### 'npm run test'
   to run rest api tests using in memory mongo database

+  **I ran into some bugs when creating tests and was not able to deliever them working in time** **First bug was that I could not set up ES6 modules in tests, so I had to create separate files for server and routes using ES5**
+  **even then, they were not running correctly** **However I am leaving code I created in tests directory**

 # D. Example usages (i.e., like example curl commands to CRUD the notes)